ashlirankin/VisualLinkListRepresentation/README.md

 ```
 ## Linkedlist Implementation

 A LinkedList is an abstract data structure which is comprised of a head and a tail.
-The head and tail are nodes and they are optional since they can be nil.
+The head points to the beginning of the list and tail points to the end.

 ```swift
 public class LinkedList<T: Equatable>: CustomStringConvertible {